GarrickZ2/Image-Denoising/README.md

 ### Upload Test Images

 Upload your test images (for noise generating or denoising) into the ./test directory.
-Resutls will saved at the ./save directory.
+Results will be saved in the ./save directory.

 ### Generate Test Results